aackerman/talks/debugging-node/NOTES.md

 ** debug module debugging demo **

- But logging only works for simple problems, so let's look at a simple problem that logging can help solve.
+ In an ideal debug logging environment, you can turn debugging on or off per file at runtime.

+ Observability is a key feature of a system that is easy to debug.

 ## Step debugging with Node debugger API